InVEST in Practice

 Payments for Watershed Services and Water Funds

-PWS are a type of payments for environmental services (PES) that focus on hydrological services, such as flood control, regulation of water supply, water purification, and erosion control.
+PWS are a type of payments for ecosystem services (PES) that focus on hydrological services, such as flood control, regulation of water supply, water purification, and erosion control.
 PES are contractual and voluntary transactions where a 'buyer' agrees to provide 'payment' to a 'seller' conditional on delivery of an environmental service, or implementation of a land use or management practice likely to secure that service.
-PWS create financial incentives to protect, restore, or sustain environmental services provided by watersheds.
+PWS create financial incentives to protect, restore, or sustain ecosystem services provided by watersheds.

 Water funds are a type of PWS in which financing is administered based on an independently governed trust fund, which enables a long-term horizon for activities.